Most people don’t have just one job anymore.

 In my limited experience, here are the hallmarks of the ideal DoorDash order.
 By hour three, I was only accepting orders that checked at least two of the following boxes:

 - High pay.
-Pretty self-explanatory.
+Pretty self-explanatory, but DoorDash pay can be fairly good or it can be not-so-good depending on the size of the order.
 Orders over $10, I took without hesitation.
-Orders under $5, I always skipped, and between $5 and $10, I considered the next three factors.
+Orders under $5, I always skipped because they wouldn’t be worth the payout.
+Between $5 and $10, I considered the next three factors.

 - A dropoff is a house.
 I delivered most of my orders to apartments, but houses were definitely preferable.
 A house you can just drive right up to and knock on the door.
 An apartment you have to find the guest entrance, use the call box to get in, realize that DoorDash doesn’t give you the customer’s last name so you can’t use the call box, call the customer, they don’t pick up, customer calls you back seven minutes later, you can’t find Building 300, and by the time you do, the fries are soggy.
 If you live in an apartment and order DoorDash, crystal clear instructions will make your driver’s night.

-- Food is from a real restaurant, not fast food.
-Right now, many dining rooms are closed, meaning that DoorDash drivers have to wait in the long drive-thru line with everyone else.
+- Food can be from real restaurants, fast food chains, or even ghost kitchens.
+Some delivery orders can look pretty different depending on where you’re picking up from.
+At crowded restaurants, you might stand around at the counter waiting for an order to finish up.
+And at fast food chains, you’ll be in the same long drive-thru line as everyone else.
 To illustrate, it took me 25 minutes to get through a Popeyes drive-thru.
 Including driving times (and finding their apartment), that order took 50 minutes for a payout of just $5.50.

 By contrast, DoorDash tried offering me $3.25 to deliver Ben & Jerry’s to someone eight miles away.
 I think not!